 “We’ve hired a contractor, and the contractor will use heavy equipment to excavate the soil,” Shewman says.
 “He’ll take the excavated soil and place it in big bags.
 The bags will be loaded onto a barge and shipped off-site for disposal into a landfill.”

-The project to remove the lead, fuel, and PCB contaminated soil begins after April 9 The Corps of Engineers anticipates they’ll be finished by June 1.
+The project to remove the lead, fuel, and PCB contaminated soil begins after April 9 The Corps of Engineers anticipates to complete their work in late June.
 In the meantime, the Corps is asking the public to steer clear of the causeway until the work is done and the site is contaminant-free.